lfurtkevicova/save-views-my-qgis-plugin/README.md

-# save-views-my-qgis-plugin
+# Save Views

-QGIS plugin created for QGIS Advanced Training by GISMentors
+* QGIS plugin created for QGIS Advanced Training by GISMentors
+* This plugin saves map image for every feature in attribute table of vector layer